Codyvanzandt/beautiful-jekyll/_posts/2018-05-06-research_matters.md

 It just doesn't happen.

 Researchers (particularly in the humanities) rarely publish the failed experiment, the inconclusive study, or the argument that just wouldn't solidify.
-That's a problem, particularly in fields that often adhere to the scientific method.
+That's a problem, particularly in fields (like DH) that often adhere to the scientific method.
 When a researcher hides a null result, they bias the body of literature on a subject towards the positive, throw away hard-won knowledge, and contribute to an academic publishing culture that privileges positive results over negative.

 <figure>
   <center>